What is Whiplash and What Causes it?

 How to know if you have a Whiplash Injury

 While symptoms can take 6-12 hours to develop, they could keep getting worse for several days.
 It can take several hours for symptoms to develop after the neck injury.
 Difficulty moving your head because of neck pain, tenderness and stiffness are common.
 Neck ‘Strain’ (whiplash) is often confused with Neck ‘Sprain’.
-Neck strain or whiplash is caused by damage to the muscle or tendons (tissues that connect muscles to bones).
+Neck strain or whiplash is caused by damage to the muscles or tendons (tissues that connect muscles to bones).
 Neck sprains, on the other hand, are caused by tearing of the ligaments (tissues that connect bones to each other).
 Having said that, the causes, symptoms and treatment of both neck strain and neck sprain are usually similar.
-Sometimes the pain of a whiplash injury is immediate but very often can take several hours or even days before the pain is noticed.
-Symptoms can include:
+Sometimes the pain of a whiplash injury is immediate, but very often it can take several hours or even days before the pain is noticed.

 - Decreased range of motion and tightness in the neck.